 About Alex Israel

 Rabbi Alex Israel is an author, Tanakh teacher and international lecturer.
-He is a beloved teacher at Yeshivat Eretz Hatzvi, Midreshet Lindenbaum, and is Director of the Community Education Program, Summer Program and Online learning at the Pardes Institute.
+He is a beloved teacher at Yeshivat Eretz Hatzvi, Midreshet Lindenbaum, and records a daily 929 podcast - The Tanakh Podcast.

 Born and raised in London, Rabbi Israel moved to Israel in 1991 and gained rabbinic ordination from the Israeli Chief Rabbinate following several years of study at Yeshivat Har Etzion.

-He lives in Alon Shevut, Gush Etzion, with his wife Aliza, and their four wonderful children.
+Rabbi Israel lectures widely at campuses and communities around the Jewish world.
+He lives in Alon Shevut, Gush Etzion.
 Read his Torah and listen to his podcasts at www.alexisrael.org

 My love for education stems from the exhilarating encounter between the people that I teach and the Torah that we study together.
 To facilitate learning, to observe the discovery, excitement and growth on the face of a student as he or she experiences the magic of studying a new midrash, or a comment by Rashi, to watch on a students develop in their knowledge, understanding, maturity, idealism, and Jewish living - all this make teaching worthwhile.